LaunchCodeEducation/lchs/src/chapters/flask-intro/validation.rst

 #. **Con**: Requires more work to put in place, and it only operates after
    a request reaches the server.

-Whenever our applications receive data from a user, we should *never* assume that the information is valid or safe.
-We should *always* check the data to make sure it will work with our program.
-Combining client and server-side validation allows us to double-check for mistakes.
+Whenever our applications collect user input, we should *never* assume that the information will be valid or safe.
+We must *always* check the data to make sure it will work with our program.
+By combining client and server-side validation, we decrease the chances that our program will crash when it receives bad data.

 Server-Side Validation
 ----------------------